-Choosing the right stereo for your boat, hot tub or other outdoor application can be a confusing experience.
-There is so much available, you might suffer from information overload.
+Choosing the best stereo for your boat, hot tub or other outdoor application can be a challenge.
+Since 2003 we have helped outfit boats and yachts all over the world with quality stereo systems.
+Our many years experience make us uniquely qualified to help simplify the process for you.
 Waterproof speakers come in all shapes and sizes and it can be tough to know which one will fit.
-Our goal is to make the process as simple and smooth as possible.
-We have many years of experience packaging sound equipment for all types of boats all over the world and that makes us uniquely qualified to help you find what you need.
+It's easy to get more than you need or not enough.
+Our goal is to help you find the best setup for your situation.
 Whether you are looking for something for your boat, a patio, near your pool or hot tub, we are sure to have a system to meet your needs.

 So take a look around.
 We have a great selection of equipment from well known manufacturers and also smaller companies that make quality marine audio gear.
 The videos on our site answer frequently asked questions and help you choose your equipment.
 And if you need expert advice on your particular situation, it's just a click away.